Do you want to help your athlete be faster and more powerful?

 You can be strong.
 You can work on conditioning, but if your body mechanics are all over the place, you’re running with proper form, you’re not gonna be as fast as you would like.

 So those really are the three common mistakes I see coaches and parents make on a day to day basis.
 They can be all fixed and correctable.

 To recap you’ve got to train fast to be fast.
 Right?
 Don’t make it a conditioning exercise.

 Make sure you’re doing strength training with your athletes, so that includes squatting, deadlifting, pushing, and pulling.

 And the third is working on your arm mechanics and sprint mechanics for your athletes so you have good, proper form, and if you do apply these things, I have no doubt that your athlete will become a faster athlete and a better athlete.

 Don’t Let Your Athlete Fall Behind – We’ll Help Your Athlete Shine

 Our youth speed training program at Back In Motion Fitness & Performance in Fort Myers, Florida, is one of the safest and most successful programs available.

 What makes our speed training so effective?

-It is led by a skilled sports performance team of NSCA certified trainers and is overseen by a Doctor of Physical Therapy.
+It is led by a skilled Fort Myers sports performance coach of NSCA certified trainers and is overseen by a Doctor of Physical Therapy.